 Paper Ball Run Challenge

 AbstractIn this engineering challenge, you will build a ball run from paper and tape, but there's a twist!
 You want to make your ball run as slow as possible.
 How long can you make it take for the ball to get from the entrance to the exit?
-Follow the contest rules to try it out and enter the 2022 Fluor Engineering Challenge!
+You can see how other students have tackled this and other annual Science Buddies Engineering Challenges.

 Build a ball run that takes as long as possible for the ball to travel from the entrance to the exit.